emads22/emads22/README.md

 Python Software Engineer
 ------------------------

-As a Python Software Engineer, I specialize in application development, API and back-end web development, and software solutions.
+I specialize in application development, API and back-end web development, and software solutions.<br>
-I handle complex challenges with technical skill and strategic design, managing projects from concept to completion.
+I handle complex challenges with technical skill and strategic design, managing projects from concept to completion.<br>
 My focus is on creating functional, maintainable, and efficient solutions that meet industry standards and provide reliable user experiences.

 * 🌍  I'm based in Lebanon